-Approved Adhesive:
+Approved Adhesives:

 TUFFPLANK requires a preapproved adhesive.
-Please visit www.tuffplank.com for a list of approved adhesives.
+Please visit https://ib-supply.com/approved-adhesives/ for a list of approved adhesives.
 Use the proper notch trowel indicated on the adhesive bucket or spec sheet to spread adhesive for the proper spread rate.

-All instructions and requirements from TuffTak must be followed, including but not limited to approved working conditions in order to be covered by TUFFPlank's warranty.
+All instructions and requirements from TuffTak must be followed, including but not limited to approved working conditions in order to be covered by TUFFPLANK's warranty.